dectalk/microdectalk/README.md

-A smaller version of dectalk intended for portability between platforms supports windows, unix-like operating systems (such as Linux, MacOS, BSD, and others), and Android
+A version of dectalk intended for portability between platforms supports windows, unix-like operating systems (such as Linux, MacOS, BSD, and others), and Android depending on the platform, it's nearly identical to the main [DECtalk](https://github.com/dectalk/dectalk) repo with the exception of loadv and setv commands and minor platform-specific fixes

 dependencies for gui:
 ```